Queen's Park, Bolton: History

-Queens Park also has an extremely popular children's playground and a cafe with toilet facilities.
+Queen's Park also has an extremely popular children's playground and a cafe with toilet facilities.

 The park once also had a natural history museum, the Chadwick Museum, started in 1878 by Richard Knill Freeman and opened in 1884.
 It was funded by a bequest of Samuel Chadwick, whose statue stands in Victoria Square, Bolton.
 The building was demolished in 1957 after the museum's contents were moved to the new town centre museum in Le Mans Crescent.

 In 1969 outdoor scenes for the Bolton-based film Spring and Port Wine, starring James Mason, were filmed in the park.

 In December 2009 the park received a £4.286 million grant from the Heritage Lottery Fund and Big Lottery Fund, through their joint "Parks for People" programme.

 On 22 March 2020, while playing at the park with her family, 7-year-old Emily Jones was stabbed by a 30-year-old woman unknown to Jones's family.
 Jones died of her injuries shortly afterwards, and the 30-year-old woman was arrested for murder.